bitshares/beet/README.md

 Open a [new issue](https://github.com/bitshares/beet/issues/new/choose) and fill out the template.

 If you're skilled in Vue, electron or even just want to help localize the wallet, then fork the repo, create a new branch for your idea/task and submit a pull request for peer review.

-### Donations

-If you like what we are doing and want to support us, donations are much welcomed and will be used to further Beet integration, adoption and development.
-Donations can be done to following accounts / addresses

-BitShares Blockchain

-    Account Name: beet Id: 1.2.1152309

-Bitcoin Blockchain

-    Address: 1GquUmypi1mKg696qRsmM24xmgwVqGGMdA